 - Metacognition: I had to constantly analyze how I was thinking, and why I thought that way.

-- Congruency: I developed an internally consistent belief system, life storyline, identity, and value system.
+- Congruency: I developed an internally consistent belief system, life storyline, identity, moral code, and value system.

-- Scruples: I started developing an intuitive congruency that limited acts that were inconsistent with a functional world view.
-This limited all types of exploitation (i.e. manipulation, ego-coddling, triangulation, power games, trickery, cheating, theft, taking more than what I deseraved).
+- Scruples: to behave congruently, I started developing internal boundaries on myself that limited the degrees of freedom from which I allowed myself to consider when making decisions to act.
+This limited all types of exploitation (i.e. manipulation, ego-coddling, triangulation, power games, trickery, cheating, theft, taking more than I deserved).

-- Sovereignty: I could easily discern other people’s emotional affect from my own emo, which allowed me to sweep out their shit, become clear in thought, and become emotionally independent.
-This allowed me to lay boundaries, speak up, and honour myself.
+- Sovereignty: I could easily discern other people’s emotional affect from my own emotions, which allowed me to sweep out their shit and break their spell over me.
+This allowed me to lay boundaries, speak up for myself, and honour myself.

-- Confidence: with self-respect came confidence that was not easily burst by another’s opinion.
+- Confidence: with self-respect, autonomy and a sense of integrity came confidence that was not easily burst by another’s opinion.

-- Resilient to Criticism: my confidence stemming from a real source rather that what I tell myself, I became resistant to criticism and what other people thought of me.
+- Self-Acceptance: with my confidence stemming from a genuine source rather that what I told myself, I became resistant to criticism and what other people thought of me became irrelevant.

 - Detachment: a quiet mind and non-reactive nervous system led to complete emotional detachment in the moment while still managing to maintain my full awareness of the moment.

-- Acceptance: detachment without disassociation allowed me to stop resisting the moment, and instead accept every moment as it is.
+- Presence: detachment without disassociation allowed me to stop resisting the moment, and instead accept every moment as it is.

 - Vulnerability: I could accept the present moment with less shielding.
 My walls slowly came down, and I was no longer afraid of what others thought of me.
 This was another game-changer that spawned a whole list just like this one.

-- Personal Responsibility: vulnerability allowed me to accept myself and take ownership of my shit when called on it.
+- Personal Responsibility: vulnerability allowed me to accept myself as-is.
+I stopped blaming externalities for my issues and took ownership of my shit when called on it.
 Assuming responsibility for myself was another game-changer with a similar list to this one.

 - Addiction: as soon as I started being vulnerable owning my feelings, my addictions started slipping away, one by one, without any extra effort on my end.